Taking too long? Close loading screen.

 Focus on the things of this world will always lead to disappointment and disillusionment.
 Living for what is eternal leads to joy and peace.

-Get Heal Grace Ministries Daily Devotion in Your Inbox
+Get Daily Devotion

 Share on: Facebook Twitter LinkedIn WhatsApp